 Is your baby starting to walk?

 Is your baby trying to walk?
 We have pulled together some foot care advice to parents of toddlers.
-As your baby starts to walk, it quickly becomes an adventure!
+As your baby starts to walk, things quickly become an adventure!
 You may first see your baby begin to walk or toddle.
 It is very cute to watch a toddler walk, with the legs being far apart, hesitant with every step, and jerking side to side.
-It is fun to watch them, as they slowly gain more confidence and transform their walking.
+It is fun to watch them as they slowly gain more confidence and transform their walking.
 By the age of 18-21 months, your baby will likely be able to walk more smoothly, and without support.
 However, if your toddler has not started walking by 21 months, consider talking with your pediatrician.

 Below are some good tips to make sure your toddler is ready to walk and run:

 - Purchase properly fitting shoes – Poor-fitting shoes can cause a lot of discomforts and as a result, inhibit your child’s walking.
 Make sure to try on shoes first.
 Measure your toddler’s feet on a regular basis.
 Additionally, pay close attention to the toe box design.
 You want to make sure there is plenty of room in the toe box to avoid blisters.
 The human foot is complex, and the feet need to adapt to uneven surfaces and absorb shock with each step.
 Therefore, the shoes should be flexible, light-weight, and skid resistant!
 Also keep your eye out for a rubber shoe, as they are usually skid resistant.

 - Encourage your toddler to wear shoes outside.
 However, it is a good idea to encourage toddlers to go barefoot inside.
 By going barefoot inside, it can aid in strengthening various foot muscles, and also help promote natural foot development.